i-am-tanni/mud_painter/README.md

 If symbol = {r} and number = 10 (base 10), result will be "10"
 If symbol = {rrr} and number = 10 (base 10), result will be "010"
 ```

-**Warning**: The largest number of repetitions results in the padding number regardless of consecutiveness.